purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 2. Keep your remote/local forked master-branch synchronized before creating any Feature-Branch.
 (This hardly gives you any merged conflict when you make pull request, unless any other user is making the same changes that you are making after your remote/local forked master-branch is synchronized with original branch)

-    > If that's the case (Got any merge conflicts), you can simply resolve it by removing your conflict code from the feature-branch)
+    > If that's the case (Got any merge conflicts), you can simply resolve it by removing your conflict code from the feature-branch.

 3. Keep your local/remote forked master-branch synced with the original master-branch before making any pull requests.